Grocery Technical Assistance and Food Access Development

 New in V2

-Updated data layers, improved performance, and sharper methodology built on the same GroundTruth scoring logic.
+Updated data layers, improved performance, and clearer food access classifications.
 Both V1 and V2 remain available.

 With proper resourcing